klyw1998/LiangyaweiKuang/courses.md

 ~~__OG__: ongoing;~~
 ~~__IP__: in plan;~~

+# Aparecium
-#### I Finished 40 credits officially in the first one and a half years during my MPhil🖖
+I Finished 40 credits officially in the first one and a half years during my MPhil.
-#### Most courses I learned are based on my interests as a high GPA via carefully selected courses is not needed for a postgraduate researcher❤️
+Most courses I learned are based on my interests as a high GPA via carefully selected courses is not needed for a postgraduate researcher.
-#### Some courses I learned are to boost my research, some are from my friends' suggestions (usually my friends are researchers)🤞
+Some courses I learned are to boost my research, some are from my friends' suggestions (usually my friends are researchers).
-#### A few courses I have to self-study via material from other universities, as there are no such related courses in HKUST😢
+A few courses I have to self-study via material from other universities, as there are no such related courses in HKUST.
-#### I do not want to take any course in the last semester...Just DO RESEARCH!!!!⏰🏃‍♂️
+I do not want to take any course in the last semester...Just DO RESEARCH!!!!⏰🏃‍♂️

-#### By the way:🙂
+### By the way:
 The Minimum Credit Requirement in HKUST is:
 15 credits for MPhil in Robotics and Autonomous Systems
 / 12 credits for PhD in Physics